HamishGD/HamishDavie_T1A2/README.md

 Description of Portfolio Website:
 This website was designed in mind to be simple & easy to use, with clear responsiveness on screen sizes from mobile - tablet - desktop.

-PURPOSE: It's purpose is to demonstrate the skills I've learnt so far in this Web Development Bootcamp and to be a 'jumping off point' for me to be able to create a strong portfolio website to show future employers.
+**PURPOSE:** It's purpose is to demonstrate the skills I've learnt so far in this Web Development Bootcamp and to be a 'jumping off point' for me to be able to create a strong portfolio website to show future employers.

-FUNCTIONALITY & FEATURES: It has full functionality and it's features include four differnet pages (home, about, work & blogs) with text, images and color design suited to a beginner portfolio website submission.
+**FUNCTIONALITY & FEATURES:** It has full functionality and it's features include four differnet pages (home, about, work & blogs) with text, images and color design suited to a beginner portfolio website submission.
 I also everything is super responsive, adpating to any screen size and everything nice & big - especially on tablet & desktop, particularly helpful for those who need visual assistance.

-SITEMAP: The sitemap starts at the main page - the homepage, before linking to it's three subsquent (lower) pages - about, work & blogs.
+**SITEMAP:** The sitemap starts at the main page - the homepage, before linking to it's three subsquent (lower) pages - about, work & blogs.
 (see Sitemap picture for short demostration)

-SCREENSHOTS: (see Screenshots pictures of site)
+**SCREENSHOTS:** (see Screenshots pictures of site)

+**TARGET AUDIENCE:** The target audience for this portfolio website has been broken into two parts.
+Whilst this is a site that could be presented to employers (although a lot of extra work would be needed), there is a STRONG focus with this website on the visually impaired.
+This is the reason for the clear responsive nature of the website, with it's big text, pictures and emphasis on bright colors.
+Bright colors such as orange, pink and white (on a dark background) are some of the best colors for people with visual impairments to see (Duffy, 2021).
+This is the main reason I have created this to be designed as such (On a personal note: I have an family member who is old and visually impaired and I wanted to create something that I could show them that they would enjoy).

-TARGET AUDIENCE: The target audience for this portfolio website is ultimately any potential future employers.
-However, this project was designed as a beginner's porfolio website in mind, and as such will need to be updated and modified extensively to suit professional standards.
+This project however was predominately designed as a beginner portfolio project and as such will need to be updated and modified extensively to suit professional standards.

-TECH STACK: I utilised HTML & CSS only throughout the building process of this portfolio website, before deploying to Netlify.
+**TECH STACK:** I utilised HTML & CSS only throughout the building process of this portfolio website, before deploying to Netlify.
 My future professional porfolio website will include a far wider variety of tools including javascript and more extensive html & css practices.

+_References:_

+Duffy, M (2021).
+Contrast and Colour.
+Retrieved November 12, 2022, from https://visionaware.org/everyday-living/home-modification/contrast-and-color/#:~:text=Bright%20colors%20are%20generally%20the,usually%20more%20visible%20than%20pastels.

+Unsplash (2018).
+[Image].
+Victoria Health.
+Retrieved November 12, 2022, from https://unsplash.com/photos/MAGAXAYq_NE

+Unsplash (2017).
+[Image].
+Sebastian Leon Prado.
+Retrieved November 12, 2022, from https://unsplash.com/photos/dBiIcdxMWfE

+Unsplash (2020).
+[Image].
+Saundarya Srinivasan.
+Retrieved November 12, 2022, from https://unsplash.com/photos/60nzTP7_hMQ

+Unsplash (2020).
+[Image].
+Mika Baumeister.
+Retrieved November 12, 2022, from https://unsplash.com/photos/HUyICL8qbEE

+Unsplash (2020).
+[Image].
+Patrick Perkins.
+Retrieved November 12, 2022, from https://unsplash.com/photos/Pg44v2M2S6k